eove/orca/docs/workflow/69/IN69-verifications-recurrentes-de-la-pki.md

 > This means that, if that script succeeds, you can trust that CSR.
 > However, if it fails, then it can either be a wrong CSR **or** a change in vault.
 Please check accordingly.

-Once the check have been performed, the IN65 is executed on the offline CA and the CSR is signed, we should get a certificate chain output PEM file, let's store it into `/tmp/online_cert.pem`.
+Once the check have been performed, a ceremony is executed on the offline CA and the CSR is signed, we should get a certificate chain output PEM file, let's store it into `/tmp/online_cert.pem`.
 We now enable the signed private/public key pair for online PKI by running the following script against the **online vault**:
 ```bash
 ./scripts/maintenance/import-signed-devices-certificate.sh /tmp/online_cert.pem